 In calculations of r(t) with the built-in Kroupa and Salpeter IMFs, the analytic solution is calculated.
-In the case of a user-customized IMF, VICE solves the equation numerically using quadrature.
+In the case of a user-customized IMF, VICE solves the equation numerically using quadrature with the methods described in chapter 4 of Press, Teukolsky, Vetterling & Flannery (2007)22.